XiaChen2016/LeetCode/README.md

 # LeetCode
-These are my answer of questions in LeetCode.
+These are my answer of questions about array in LeetCode.